GMC-DRL/MetaBox/README.md

 ### Rollout Results

-After rollout, in `MyLogDir/rollout/runName` or `output/rollout/runName` by default, `RELOPS` will generate a file named `rollout.pkl` which is a dictionary containing:
+After rollout, in `MyLogDir/rollout/runName` or `output/rollout/runName` by default, `MetaBox` will generate a file named `rollout.pkl` which is a dictionary containing:

 * `cost` is the best costs sampled every 400 function evaluations along the rollout process of each checkpoint model running on each problem in train set.
 * `fes` is the function evaluation times used by each checkpoint model running on each problem in train set.